-Vision Context, constraints, opportunities, trends, influences Actions and Dutcomes Vision A thriving and diverse rural economy where Where we agriculture has space to innovate and rural want to be in industries have the confidence to invest and 20 years grow.
-A prosperous tourism sector where we show off our stunning landscape and agricultural produce.
-A healthy and improved environment, which sustains us all Context, Understand our natural resources base What we constraints, opportunities, trends, influences Understand the diversity and nature of rural land uses and enterprises have g Understand changes and influences over time Evaluate key issues of concern for rural communities, as well as opportunities
+Vision Context, constraints, opportunities, trends, influences Context, Policy Directions Actions and Outcomes Vision A thriving and diverse rural economy where agriculture has space to innovate and rural industries have the confidence to invest and grow.
+Where we want to be in 20 years A prosperous tourism sector where we show off our stunning landscape and agricultural produce.
+A healthy and improved environment, which sustains us all Context, Understand our natural resources base Current constraints, opportunities, trends, rtunities, influences Understand changes and influences over time Evaluate key issues of concern for rural communities, as well as opportunities

+Policy Directions

-Policy Directions Policy directions establish the broad direction.How we willEach policy direction includes relevantget therebackground and context the Council has set outthe following strategies achieve the vision: Protection of scenic landscapes, environmental values, and respond to natural hazards Encourage agricultural production, protect regionally significant agricultural land, limit land use conflict, increase diversity and resilience Provide infrastructure to service rural businesses and manage it in a sustainable way Safeguard existing major industries and encourage emerging industries Provide opportunities for rural tourism in appropriate locations Provide for rural dwelling options where associated with commercial agriculture 7.
-Provide transparency and certainty for rural land holders Actions & outcomes Actions and outcomes that are generally associated with those actions.
+Policy directions establish the broad direction.
+Each policy direction includes relevant background and context the Council has set out the following strategies achieve the vision: How we will get there

+- Protection of scenic landscapes, environmental values, and respond to natural hazards - Encourage agricultural production, protect regionally significant agricultural land, limit land use conflict, increase diversity and resilience - 3.
+Provide infrastructure to service rural businesses and manage it in a sustainable way - 4.
+Safeguard existing major industries and encourage emerging industries - 5.
+Provide opportunities for rural tourism in appropriate locations - 6.
+Provide for rural dwelling options where associated with commercial agriculture - 7.
+Provide transparency and certainty for rural land holders

+Actions & outcomes

+Actions and outcomes that are generally associated with those actions.